 - Mrs Eeles, Miss Osborn, Mrs Godin (Teaching Assistants)

 At St Matthew’s School we follow the National Curriculum, which set out the standards and objectives for all subjects taught.
 The key areas of the curriculum are: English, Maths, Science, PE, Computing, History, Geography, Religious Education, Art and Design, Music, and PSHCE.
 Please refer to the National Curriculum Programmes of Study to see what your child will be learning in Year 4 and also our Curriculum area.

 Reading is an essential part of home learning and children are expected to read regularly with an adult.
-This reading needs to be noted in their reading record and if this is done 4 times or more a week then children in Year 4 will receive a Green Card.
-Spellings are practised on Tuesday and Thursday.
+This reading needs to be noted in their reading record.
+Spellings will be given and children will use various strategies to learn these key spellings.

 If your child does not have regular access to the internet (at home or the library) then they will need to attend Homework Club.
 More information can be obtained at the School Office.

 Children have outdoor or indoor PE sessions every week therefore it is important that the correct PE kit is in school.
 PE kit should remain in school during the school week.
 If children do not have their PE kit they will not achieve a ‘Good Day’ reward which helps them work towards a Green Card.
 Swimming takes place on a Monday and all children in year 4 will have the opportunity to go swimming this year.

 PE Kit: T-shirt in house colour, jogging bottoms/ or shorts, socks and plimsolls/ or trainers.

 PE Kit and school uniform should all be labelled clearly.

 What should your child bring with them to school every day?